kenanGonnot/cnn_palmar_veins/README.md

 ![About the project](./app/static/images/homepage.png)

-**GOAL :** Our goal is to train a model to recognize palm veins.
+**GOAL :** Our goal is to train a model to recognize the users of the palm veins.
 "Palm veins" are the veins that are located on the palm of the hand and is unique to everyone like a fingerprint.

-Here are some of the model we have trained :
+Here are some of the model we have trained without transfer learning:

 | Model           | Accuracy   | Loss     |
 |-----------------|------------|----------|